 A female mackerel can spawn up to 450.000 eggs in a single spawning season.
 The hatching time depends on sea temperature.
 Most Atlantic mackerel spawn in temperate waters at about 9 – 12 °C.

 At this temperature hatching usually takes about a week.
 The newly hatched larvae are incapable of swimming, instead they drift with the pelagic current for a month.
 Then enters the post larval stage.
 At night the young mackerel go to the surface to feed, while at day they descends deeper into the ocean to avoid natural predators.
 After approx. 40 days the Atlantic mackerel has grown to about 5 cm in length.
 At this stage, the young mackerel as taken on the distinct mackerel shape and colors, and they join other mackerel in the annual migration.
 Atlantic mackerel reaches sexual maturity at 2 years of age and can live up to 17 years.

 Atlantic mackerel is excellent for human consumption and is one of the healthiest fish one can eat.
 It has high levels of Omega-3 fatty acids, protein, selenium, antioxidants and vitamins A, D, B12 which have numerous health benefits.
 The vitamin levels vary depending on the fat content.

-It is a so-called Superfood and contains more Omega-3 fatty acids than salmon, not to mention, way more affordable.
+It is a so-called Superfood and contains more Omega-3 fatty acids than salmon, and not to mention, it’s way more affordable.
 One serving provides roughly 600% of the minimum daily recommended intake of omega-3 fatty acids.
 Here are some of the health benefits of Omega-3 fatty acids: